ErikBaer/alexa-serverless-audiostream/ReadMe.md

 ```
 "test": " npm run lint && npm run db-cleanup && sls dynamodb start & sleep 5 && mocha --require node_modules/ts-node/register/index.js test/*.spec.ts && npm run db-cleanup",
 ```
-- the script db-cleanup deals with a shortcoming of dynamodb-local, namely that the DB-process can not be terminated programmatically
+- the script db-cleanup deals with a shortcoming of dynamodb-local, namely that the DB-process does not terminate whith the plugin , and can also not be terminated programmatically
-- an effective workaround ist presented in the script below, identifying the specific process and the killing it individually
+- an effective workaround ist presented in the script below, identifying the specific process by namespace and killing it individually
 ```
 "db-cleanup": "kill `ps -ax | grep Dynamo | grep -v grep | awk '{print $1}'` >/dev/null 2>&1 &"
 ```

 Please feel free to contact me with questions, suggestions and anything else remotely helpful or interesting :)